HOW TO SPEND 7 DAYS IN CALIFORNIA

 From Los Angeles to San Diego, it is only about 2 hours by car, train, or bus and I surely don’t recommend flying there for that short distance though you could fly into San Diego International Airport.

-What to Pack for a 7-day California Trip
+What to Pack for One Week in California

 The climate in California is different in the north and the south, so San Francisco was cooler than LA or San Diego.
 Depending on the season, pack appropriately – and most importantly, pack comfortable shoes.
 San Francisco is very hilly, and you will be doing a lot of walking in the other cities, too.

-You will find some hotel recommendations for each city on this itinerary below.
+You will find some hotel recommendations for each city on this 7 days in California itinerary below.
 So, for each city you will find a luxury, mid-range and budget place to stay.

 How to Get Around California